lmarena/lmarena.github.io/_posts/2025-02-03-arena-explorer.md

 </div>
 <p style="color:gray; text-align: center;">Figure 5.
 Model win rates in the eight largest narrow categories within Creative Writing.</p>

+Note: Since models compete against different sets of opponents, win rates are only meaningful when compared within the same model.
+Therefore, we do not directly compare win rates across different models.

 ## Topic Modeling Pipeline

 We used the leaderboard conversation data between June 2024 and August 2024.
 To facilitate clustering in later steps, we selected prompts tagged in English and removed duplicate prompts.
 The final dataset contains around 52k prompts.